IVRL/AI4VA/depth/README.md

 4. **Data Exploration**

-    Use the provided notebook `show_annotations_depth.ipynb` to explore the dataset and the annotations.
+    Use the provided notebook `show_annotations_depth (1).ipynb` to explore the dataset and the annotations.
     Visualize a few images and their corresponding depth maps to understand the data.

 5. **Baseline Model**